 The Dissertation requires the design and implementation of an original significant research project.
 Upon enrollment, the student will submit a prospectus to the Office of Academic Affairs describing the study.
-Upon securing a Committee, it must be submitted to the Dean's
+Upon securing a Committee, it must be submitted to the Dean'soffice for approval.
+The student must orally defend the proposal and final product.
+Bound copies of the approved Dissertation must be submitted to the Office of the Dean and the University Library.
+Registration is minimally for two semesters.